#17 - JOEY SAVATGY

 David founded motocross consulting firm MX EDGE in 1999.
 A long time amateur racer, David found himself an industry insider after playing a role in securing Chevy Trucks as a major sponsor to Kawasaki, Pro Circuit, and the AMA.
 David has been working with JGRMX founder Coy Gibbs from the very start, assisting with employee recruitment, suppliers, and sponsorship.
 Click on David's picture to learn more.

 Lee McCollum has been there and done that.
 A tuner since 1990, Lee cut his teeth with the factory KTM team.
 His first rider was Keith Johnson.
 In the past three decades McCollum has enjoyed several highs, such as winning the 125 East Supercross title with Tim Ferry in 1997; the 2000 AMA 125 National Championship with Travis Pastrana; and the 2001 East Supercross title with Travis Pastrana.
 Lee also won races with Broc Hepler while the pairing worked for Factory Suzuki.
 In 2017, McCollum lived in SoCal and wrenched for several of the JGRMX 250 riders.
 In 2018, Lee uprooted and moved to North Carolina to work more closely with the team.
-He will be spinning the wrenches for Alex Martin in the 250 East Supercross series.
+He will be spinning the wrenches for Alex Martin again in 2020.

 Spencer came to JGRMX more than prepared to fulfill the role of Research and Development Technician.
 Spencer can do it all–from developing products to building motocross tracks, welding subframes, and more.
 He's a jack of all trades.
 Click on Spencer's picture to learn more.